abunchofnerds-25/ccollections/README.md

 The key macros are defined in `include/common.h`: `is_integral_type()`, `is_char_ptr()`, `is_char_array()`, and `determine_ccol_data_type()`.

 ### 3.2 Container Lifecycle Macros

+Every use of heap-allocated data in C requires pairing each `malloc` with a corresponding `free`.
+Forgetting to call `free` causes a memory leak; calling it too early (while the data is still in use) causes a crash.
+The lifecycle macros provide a consistent discipline across all containers and make it harder to get this wrong.

 All containers follow a three-level macro hierarchy that separates declaration, initialisation, and the combination of both: